TheWebFoundation/open-data-barometer-2nd-edition/report/data/implementation.md

 </script>

 The largest problems with sustainability of publishing were seen for Environmental and Crime data, with just 53% and 61% of machine readable datasets in these categories judged to be sustainably published respectively.
 In the case of environmental data, many countries appeared to lack strong environment data portals, with many websites hosting air pollution data or other related statistics substantially outdated.
 A number appeared to have been created with previous aid funding, but not sustained after that funding ended.
-Again this illustrates the challenges ahead for the data revolution: with a need to embed local capacity to keep data updated, and to carefully avoid parachuting in technical platforms which cannot be maintained and sustained when that support ends.
+Again this illustrates the challenges ahead for the data revolution: with a need to embed local capacity to keep data updated, and to avoid investing in technical platforms in place of skill-building, leaving tools that cannot be maintained and sustained when outside support ends.

 ## Formats & standards